Click the BUY NOW button below for full fixture schedule, to purchase event and transports tickets..2> BUY NOW

 Including and promoting information on where to access support and information

-Adding specific guidance on women’s safety into Welcome Packs for 2022/2023
+Adding specific guidance on student safety into Welcome Packs for 2023/24

 Increase the focus on women’s safety at SU events